The Old Mill District: the Shopping Hub of Pigeon Forge

 The historic Old Mill district, (as known as Old Mill Square), located just off the Parkway at traffic light # 7 on Old Mill Avenue, is the main hub of Pigeon Forge.
 Behind the working grist mill and Old Mill restaurant, Patriot Park provides free parking and trolley shuttles to various parts of the Parkway, Dollywood, Splash Country, Wears Valley Road and the Gatlinburg Welcome Center.
 Rides averaging 50 cents one-way make it an affordable family travel option.
 Travels aside, the Old Mill District offers visitors an eclectic choice of shopping, be it local souvenirs, handmade arts and crafts, antiques & collectibles or just freshly made taffy, sweets and other edible treats.
 Hanging out in the Old Mill District is not just for shoppers- it’s an entire event in itself!
 Just park up at Patriot Park and everything is a short walk away!

-Though we did not dine at The Old Mill restaurant, known for its Smoky Mountain cuisine, we toured the Old Mill itself and their general store that sold jams & preserves and bags of freshly milled grits and flour, along with local souvenirs, old fashioned toys and Old Mill t-shirts, of course!
+Though we did not dine at The Old Mill restaurant, known for its Smoky Mountain cuisine, we toured the Old Mill, a restarant, working grist mill, and their general store.
+The General Store sold jams & preserves and bags of freshly milled grits and flour, along with local souvenirs, old fashioned toys and Old Mill t-shirts, of course!
 Bags of corn “Food for Ducks” sat in a bin and we soon found ourselves heading down the wooden steps to the Pigeon Forge River for a bit water-wheel watching and duck calling.

 My husband and son adore that popular television show “American Pickers.”
 Actually, after Netflix binging their way through the available episodes, I’d say they were a tad bit obsessed.
 So imagine their surprise when we wandered into the Lock, Stock & Blade shop: It was like wandering into a set from their favorite antiquing show!
 In the small corner shop in the Millstone Village plaza (across of the Old Mill) we found old gas pumps, signs, and general things you would find, forgotten in the back corner of a dilapidated Tennessee barn.
 The owner was on hand to help the kids solve the metal brain teaser puzzles from his collection.